Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Methods

 where $\vec{F}(\vec{x})$ is a vector containing the 3$N$ forces predicted for molecular geometry $\vec{x}$.

 A partial evaluation of this sum yields the contribution of a single atom $k$ to the force prediction on all atoms (atom indices start from 0):

-To obtain the contribution of atom $k$ to the force prediction on atom $l$, $F^{k}_{l}$, we compute the norm of the force components of vector $\vec{F}^{\,k}(\vec{x})$ that correspond to an atom $l$:
+To obtain the contribution of atom $k$ to the force prediction on atom $l$, $F^{k}_{l}$, we compute the norm of the force components of vector $\vec{F}^{\,k}(\vec{x})$ that correspond to an atom~$l$:

-\textbf{Descriptor reduction}.
+\textbf{Descriptor Reduction}.
 The procedure starts from a pre-trained kernel-based ML model (ML$_{orig}$), with a default global (containing all $n$ features) descriptor $\vec{x}$.
-Importantly, we do not require a highly-accurate and thus computationally expensive ML model at this stage (see some considerations in Sec.~S1 in the SI).
+Importantly, we do not require a highly accurate and thus computationally expensive ML model at this stage (see some considerations in the SI).

 The significance of the $n$-th feature in the descriptor is obtained by comparing the prediction results on a subset of test configurations between the full ML$_{orig}$ and the ML$_{orig}$ with the $n$-th feature set to zero for all configurations (ML$^{n}_{mask}$).
+Thus, we assume separability between the features in the descriptor, but this does not imply their independence.
+Therefore, more advanced and computationally expensive reduction techniques can also be applied~\cite{guyon2003introduction, saeys2007review}.

 This procedure is performed separately for all features in the descriptor.
 All other parameters of the ML$_{orig}$ model remain unchanged when obtaining the ML$^{n}_{mask}$ predictions.
 Therefore, the only difference between the models is in the definition of similarity between system states.
 The loss function

-where $N$ is the number of test configurations, serves as a measure of the importance of a particular feature $n$ in the descriptor.
+where $N$ is the number of test configurations, and serves as a measure of the importance of a particular feature $n$ in the descriptor.
 The descriptor features where the loss $L_n$ is the smallest are the least important for the model and can be removed from the descriptor.
 As soon as our analysis is performed on a representative subset of configurations, we ensure that we preserve all the descriptor features relevant for modeling the given PES.
 However, setting a threshold under which one can consider a feature as irrelevant is not trivial.
 The values of $L_n$ depend on i) the predicted property, ii) the system(s) for which the model is trained, and iii) the reference data used for training.
 In the study, we consider every 10th percentile of all $L_n$ values (10th to 90th).
 As a final step, a new ML model is trained and tested after removing from the default descriptor all the features whose corresponding $L_n$ are below a selected percentile.

-We should note that the described feature selection scheme is not unique and more advanced reduction techniques can, in principle, be applied.